ephbaum/EphWordsBlog/src/content/blog/2023-10-01-2023-week-39-radical-transparency.md

 He still seems to hate German Shepherds.
 He just does not seem capable to giving them a pass whether they are black and tan or tan and black or whatever.
 Most dark colored dogs bother him.
 Also Rottweilers, and other _mean_ looking dogs.

 Golden Retrievers, on the other hand, seem to be his most favorite breed.
 It's likely related to having had such a good time with one during his time in puppy classes, if I were to guess.
 He got a chance to re-meet a Golden Retriever he's met before name Mabel Syrup.
 We'd met Mabel and her human, Ashley, previously.
 I was told that she learned that she had a relative, an aunt perhaps, named Mabel, but that the dog wasn't named for her or the character in Gravity Falls, about whom I'd inquired.
 I've since recalled, and wondered, if she's named after the [fictional author](https://calvinandhobbes.fandom.com/wiki/Mabel_Syrup) from my beloved Calvin & Hobbes.
 I knew the name sounded familiar, and it hit me after our first meting.
-I suspect it exceedingly unlikely this the name's source, but I kind of hope it is.
-Perhaps I'll meet Ashley again and be able to ask 🤔
+I suspect it's exceedingly unlikely this the name's source, but I kind of hope that it is.
+Perhaps I'll meet Ashley again that I might ask her. 🤔

-He also met another little _terrorier_ that seemed hell-bent on barking at my little Ollie leaving him acting rather confused about why he wasn't able to sniff his new friend's butt. 🤣
+Ollie also met another little _terrorier_ that seemed hell-bent on barking at my little Ollie leaving him acting rather confused about why he wasn't able to sniff his new friend's butt. 🤣

 In the evening Lou and I attended the Kitsap Community Food Coop's [annual meeting](https://kitsapfood.coop/news/annual-meeting-recap/) at Crane's Castle Brewing in East Bremerton.
 It was a wonderful time getting got to meet some great people involved in the coop.
 I've long been interested in the coop's mission but have put off becoming members due to a variety of reasons.
 Now that we've done and Lou is on the board, I have an even more acute interest in it the business, because it's now my business.
 I own it, at least in part.
+(That's how a [coop works](https://kitsapfood.coop/terms-of-membership/))

 It was, overall, an excellent evening even if social events tend to be rather draining foor me and my well might have been running a bit low already following my hike earlier that day.
 I think I did pretty well, however, and I enjoyed meeting some of the other folks involved in making the coop run right now.
 I will credit Jeff, the president of the board, with doing a decent job of inspiring me to further give-a-shit about the [little coop that could](https://www.kuow.org/stories/the-little-kitsap-co-op-that-could).